Bangladesh Public Holidays 2017Today – 28 July 2017 – is not a holiday in Bangladesh.

-This page contains a calendar of all 2017 public holidays for Bangladesh.
+This page contains a national calendar of all 2017 public holidays for Bangladesh.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |26 Mar||Sun||Independence Day|

 |23 Jun||Fri||Jumatul Bidah|